13th to 19th May, 2023

 The non-formal education sector (“crèches”,“mini-crèches”, “maisons relais”, “foyers scolaires”, “foyers de jour”, parental assistants) is brought together during Children’s Week (4 to 11 May 2024) by organising numerous events, activities or workshops for the public to gain a better understanding of the educational work carried out in the their facilities on a daily basis.

-Crèches, mini-crèches, maisons relais and parental assistants look after children aged 0 to 12 and have an educational mission that has been enshrined in law since 2016, namely non-formal education.
-The principles and characteristics are defined in the National reference framework on non-formal dducation for children and young people.
+Education and childcare facilities (crèches, mini-crèches, maisons relais, “foyers scolaires”, “foyers de jour” and parental assistants) look after children aged 0 to 12 and have an educational mission that has been enshrined in law since 2016, namely non-formal education.
+The principles and characteristics are defined in the National reference framework for non-formal education of children and youth.

-From 4 to 11 May, 2024, immerse yourself in your child’s daily life in his or her education and care facility by attending workshops on various themes and open houses organised throughout the week.
+Immerse yourself in your child’s daily life in his or her education and care facility by attending workshops on various themes and open houses organised throughout the week.

-Parents or future parents will get a better sense of the learning opportunities provided by non-formal education and see how it centres on a child as an individual and contributes to his or her global education.
+Parents or future parents will get a better sense of the learning opportunities provided by non-formal education and see how it centres on a child as an individual and contributes to his or her global development and education.

-Children's Festival on Saturday, 4 May and Sunday, 5 May, 2024, from 10 a.m. to 6 p.m.
+CHILDREN'S FESTIVAL 2024 : Saturday 4 May and Sunday 5 May from 10 a.m. to 6 p.m.

 « Staark Kanner », stong children